 My First Camera

 Did you know I used to be a wedding photographer?
-I spent about 8 years photographing weddings, mostly in the Midwest.
+I picked up my first digital camera at age 15 and late, I spent about 8 years photographing weddings, mostly in the Midwest.
 Almost every Saturday was spent at a wedding, on my feet for 8-10 hours and hauling around a lot of camera gear.
 I loved it – but you get burnt out really fast, so when we moved to San Francisco, I slowly accepted less and less weddings before I ended that chapter in my life.

 Now, we only use one blogging camera and one lens for 99% of our photos!